 When bacteria or viruses end up in your eyes, the incubation period can range anywhere from two days to two weeks.7 During this period, you’re not contagious, but once the symptoms appear, you can easily spread the disease to others.

 To prevent the infection from spreading, it’s important to wash your hands often and avoid direct contact with people until the inflammation clears.
-You should also refrain from jumping into swimming pools because the viruses can transfer to the water and infect other swimmers.
-By implementing strict hygiene practices, you can prevent pink eye from causing an outbreak in your household and community, a condition known as epidemic keratoconjunctivitis.
+You should also refrain from swimming with an active eye infection.